Winter Heating Tips

 - Maintain 35% relative humidity during heating season.

 - Beware of air duct cleaning services.
 Air ducts shall rarely need to be cleaned if designed properly.
-Air ducts shall be self-cleaning in most homes.
-Saving $$$.
+Air ducts shall be self-cleaning.

 - High Efficiency condensing furnaces shall be thoroughly cleaned, inspected and flushed annually.

-- Operate furnace blower at thermostat in “auto” or “recirc” position to save energy.
+- Operate furnace blower at thermostat in “auto” or “recirc” position (35%) can save energy.

 - If furnace blower is an ECM or Variable Speed Blower run continuously.
-Annual cost based on 100w light bulb usage.
+Annual cost based on 100w light bulb usage or less than $75 annually.

 - Turn your thermostat down 10 to 15 degrees during your sleeping hours or while you’re away.
 Assuming your home can retain its heat energy.
 Programmable thermostats offer up to 4 programs per day.